chrisstef/polyplace/README.md

 Remove the argument provided in the JsonRpcProvider which is located in the line 111 of the `NFTContext.js` file.

-Finally you just need to run the following command in your terminal to open the User Interface:
+Finally, run the following command in your terminal to open the User Interface:

 ```
 npm run dev
 ```

+An instance of Polyplace will be up and running on your local environment.

 ### Connect to Mumbai Testnet